-On March 31, 2017, the Company entered into an amendment ("March 2017 Amendment") to its fourth amended and restated Senior Credit Facility (the "Senior Credit Facility") with a syndicate of lending banks with Bank of America, N.A., as Administrative Agent.
-The March 2017 Amendment increased the aggregate principal amount from \$1.5 billion to \$2.2 billion available to the Company through the following facilities:
+On May 3, 2018, the Company entered into the fifth amendment and restatement (the "May 2018 Amendment") of its Senior Credit Facility (the "Senior Credit Facility") with a syndicate of lending banks with Bank of America, N.A., as Administrative Agent.
+The May 2018 Amendment extended the maturity date to May 3, 2023 and decreased the applicable rate, as described below.
+The Company continues to have the aggregate principal amount of \$2.2 billion available to it through the following facilities:

-- i. a \$500.0 million Term Loan A facility; - ii. a \$700.0 million Term Loan A-1, which was used in a single drawing on a delayed basis at the time of closing of the Codman Acquisition; and - iii. a \$1.0 billion revolving credit facility, which includes a \$60.0 million sublimit for the issuance of standby letters of credit and a \$60.0 million sublimit for swingline loans.
+- i. a \$900.0 million Term Loan facility; and - ii. a \$1.3 billion revolving credit facility, which includes a \$60.0 million sublimit for the issuance of standby letters of credit and a \$60.0 million sublimit for swingline loans.

-In connection with the March 2017 Amendment, the Company's maximum consolidated total leverage ratio in the financial covenants as defined in the Senior Credit Facility was increased to the following:
+In connection with the May 2018 Amendment, the Company's maximum consolidated total leverage ratio in the financial covenants (as defined in the Senior Credit Facility) was modified to the following: